NethServer/docs/administrator-manual/en/mail.rst

 Special SMTP access policies
 ============================

-The standard configuration requires that all clients use the submission port (587) with encryption and authentication enabled to send mail through the SMTP server.
+The default |product| configuration requires that all clients use the submission port (587) with encryption and authentication enabled to send mail through the SMTP server.

 To ease the configuration of legacy environments, the :guilabel:`Email
-> SMTP access` page allows making some exceptions on the standard SMTP access policy.
+> SMTP access` page allows making some exceptions on the default SMTP access policy.

 .. warning:: Do not change the default policy on new environments!